 I was awestruck.
 She had the most tangible, albeit desperate, reliance on something so much bigger than her.
 Not just something, someone.

 In the modern world of healthcare I come from, complications can always be fixed.
-The bill always gets paid.
+The bill always gets paid, whether that’s through insurance such as looking at what is critical illness insurance and how it could help, or some other type of coverage like unemployment benefits like Social Security.
 People always go home “better” than when they arrived.
 Here, none of those things are guaranteed.
 Complications have an uncertain outcome, there aren’t insurance companies to ensure you get the treatment you need if you can’t pay for them, and people very often go home worse than when they arrived.

 What is to be done?